svilupp/svilupp.github.io/wip/business_case_for_julia_adoption.md

 3) Examples and comments for each phase.

 ## Adapt me!
 Each business is different.
-Hopefully, the examples will help you think about where the benefits would come from and adjust it for your case when presenting it to the management.

-Note that I'm using estimates based on my personal experience and projects.
+I'm using estimates based on my personal experience and projects.
 Whilst your baselines should be different, I believe that you should be able to achieve broadly the same relative benefits (ie, halving the completion time).
+Use the examples and their relevance to adapt it to your case.

-Increase the odds of success by following the advice provided in my talk.
+You can increase the odds of success by following the advice provided in my talk.

 # CRISP-DM